RobotLocomotion/spartan/modules/spartan/calibration/README.md

 #### Capture IR images

+- WARNING: for unknown reasons saving mono16 ir images to .png does not work.
+Make sure to use `.bmp` instead.
+You can specify this in the `station_config/*/*.yaml` file
 - Cover the projector (make sure to not tape the lens!!!
 A business card folded over, and taped so that no tape touches lenses)
 - Set up the IR illuminators (see pic below)